Counterfeiting Forgery Lawyer Protecting Your Rights Nationwide

 Be aware that laws do permit the state to consider felony sentencing of imprisonment for 16 months, two years, or three years.
 In most cases, felony counterfeiting is punished with two to four years’ imprisonment, and the state may also consider the defendant’s criminal record and any applicable aggravating factors to determine whether they should serve the term of imprisonment in state prison instead of in county jail.

-Attorney Diane C. Bass is an experienced and zealous defender who has an outstanding reputation among judges, prosecutors, and legal colleagues throughout Southern California and nationwide.
+Attorney Diane C. Bass is an experienced and zealous defender who has an outstanding reputation among judges, prosecutors, and legal colleagues throughout Southern California.
 She is dedicated to defending her clients in trial and has a proven track record with excellent results for past clients.
 If you are looking for a tenacious attorney to handle your forgery or counterfeit charge, do not hesitate to work with Attorney Bass.

 How Could Criminal Defense Attorneys Help Your Case?

 As your attorney, Ms. Bass may attempt to establish reasonable doubts that you ever intended to defraud anyone.
-In order to be found guilty in a court of law, the defendant must have had intent to defraud others with their scheme.
+In order to be found guilty in a court of law, the defendant must have had the intent to defraud others with their scheme.
 Without that intent, the accused could be found innocent of the charges under the penal code.

-Sometimes, charges for forgery or counterfeit result from a simple misunderstanding or even mistaken identity.
+Sometimes, charges for forgery or counterfeiting result from a simple misunderstanding or even mistaken identity.
 Whatever the case may be, as your legal representation Ms. Bass will attempt to provide you with a winning defense that reaches a satisfying outcome for all those involved.

 However, it is important that you respect the charges and do not treat them dismissively.
 If convicted, it is possible that a defendant could receive time behind bars in a county jail, large financial penalties, or some combination of punishments under the penal code.